MikOS-ProgrammingLanguage/LearnMik/book_src/04-pointers.md

 ## **4.4 How to use pointers in Mik**

-> If you don't have experience with pointers. **Please don't read any further** as this will perhaps initially lead to a lot of confusion!
+> Note: If you don't have experience with pointers. **Please don't read any further** as this will perhaps initially lead to a lot of confusion!

 # **4.5 Advanced Topics**